Dr Roberta Morano

 - Lead Organiser of the Arabic Language@Leeds Satellite

 - Member of the Leeds Working Papers in Linguistics editorial board

-My research interests lie at the intersection between language documentation and anthropology.
+My research interests lie at the intersection between language documentation, anthropology and ecolinguistics.

 During fieldwork I have developed an interest for the human-nature realtionship in Oman and southern Arabia, especially looking at the symbiotic relations that tribes in Oman still have with the sourrounding environment.
 In the past few years, I have documented vernacular plant names used for traditional cooking and healing methods, and I am now hoping to exapnd this research towards different regions of Oman.
 My new research interest in ecolinguistics is reflected in the recent preliminary talks I have given at the "Language and Nature in Southern Arabia" workshops at University of Leeds on climate, environmental change and their effects on indigenous languages.
 My papers on nature related lexicon have prompted invitations to contribute to scholarly volumes, including a piece on the intersection between history, environment and language concerning Persian and Arabic, to appear in May in an edited collection entitled Language and identity in the Arab world.

 Persia and Oman: an historical and linguistic intersection at 4th International Conference on Language, Linguistics, Literature and Translation: Exploring Cultural Intersections, Sultan Qaboos University, Muscat (Oman), 6th-8th February 2020

 The use of genitive exponents in the al-ˁAwābī district (northern Oman) at “Semitic Dialectology: Community, Continuum and Change”, Universität Heidelberg (Germany), 1st-2nd July 2019